Back to home

 • You work on Autodesk Forma/ACC and want status to update itself.

-• You need to kick off the TIDP in minutes (catalogue or ACC import), with no configuration.
+• You need to kick off the MIDP in minutes (catalogue or import), with no configuration.

 • You want an agenda of "what's blocking the site today" and progress reports by project/responsible party.